cbcrg/nf-phdcourse21/README.md

 3. How to use the `checkIfExists` option.

 ### Step 4 - Perform expression quantification

 The script `script4.nf` adds the `quantification` process.

-In this script note as the `index_ch` channel, declared as output in the `index` process, is now used as a channel in the input section.
+In this script note as the `index_ch` channel, declared as output in the `index` process, is now used as a channel in the input section.  #TODO

 Also note as the second input is declared as a `tuple` composed by two elements: the `pair_id` and the `reads` in order to match the structure of the items emitted